drewww/breach/docs/plan.md

       - problem with THIS is that they are only linked adjacently, so they would need to crawl the entire tree of linked doors every cycle.
       - so therefore, all doors need all other doors to be linked on create.

+I'm close.
+The issues are:
+ 1. The auto-discovery seems made broken.
+Could fix that.
+ 2. Could pull it out into a system.
+The system has an issue with timing.
+It has to run after every door and check if all its linked doors are done.
+Which is barely better than having roughly the same logic inside each door controller.
+ 3. We could do it after an entity moves ... check if any door sees the entity.
+If it does, open that door and any linked doors. (requires solution to the linking problem).
+ 4. Make an action called on every door every post-move which is "checkdoor"?
+This will solve the timing issues.
+But it will run much more often.
+It's roughly the same as what we have now, except it puts the checking logic into an action.

+ This has gotten not-fun.
+It works for 2, let's simplify back down to that case and if we really want to do 3,4,5-wide doors we can build it later.
+The easiest answer is to have a single doorsensor per group and just pre-build it that way.
+So that the door sensor finds all adjacent doors on act, and sends them all actions.

 # Backlog

 1. (DONE) Find a better 32x32 font??
 This has been weirdly hard.